Shekyena Marcelle-Brown

 Secured a unanimous acquittal for a client accused of making an arson threat against his ex-partner, who was an arson victim.

-Shekyena accepts instructions in financial crime matters including serious fraud, money laundering, and complex multi-handed matters.
+Shekyena accepts instructions in financial crime matters, including serious fraud, money laundering, and complex multi-handed matters.
 Prior to coming to the Bar, Shekyena worked at the Financial Ombudsman Service and the Adjudicator’s Office (HM Revenue & Customs), where she developed experience in financial and tax matters.

 Notable Business Crime & Fraud cases